alanng10/class-lang/Docue/Article/Word/a.md

 Word "inline" has meaning that is inlined inner processing.

+Word "process" has meaning that is process entity.

 Word "compute" has meaning that is process info.

 Word "memory" has meaning that is data store.